 Dapsone gel too has anti-inflammatory and antimicrobial properties.
 It is considered safe and effective in treating acne when used alone and in combination with other medicines (12).

 Apart from these medicines, there are many natural and plant-based remedies that can heal mild acne.
-Of course, natural remedies will not give you quick results and may take longer to show initial results, but they are risk-free and will not irritate your skin.
+Natural remedies will not give you quick results and may take longer to show initial results.
 However, before trying any natural remedies, talk to your doctor (in case you are already undergoing treatment for your acne).